screenplaydev/docs/guides/graphite-cli/installing-the-cli/README.md

-If you can't install Graphite via Homebrew (i.e. you develop on Linux), you can still use Graphite by following these steps:
+You can install Graphite from source by following the below instructions.
+Note that there may be occasional bugs on trunk — please check out a release branch!

 {% content-ref url="installing-without-homebrew-i.e.-on-linux.md" %}
 [installing-without-homebrew-i.e.-on-linux.md](installing-without-homebrew-i.e.-on-linux.md)